RedHatProductSecurity/trestle-bot/actions/README.md

 ## Introduction

-This document provides instructions and examples for creating and using GitHub Actions in the "trestle-bot" project.
+This document provides instructions and examples for creating and using GitHub Actions in the `trestle-bot` project.
 GitHub Actions are used to automate various tasks related to workspace management and checks.

 ## Directory Structure